Ajay2908/insta-clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+Deployed version of app is now available on [insta-clone](https://instagram-clone-cbada.web.app)

 ## Available Scripts